AdobeDocs/experience-platform.en/help/data-science-workspace/troubleshooting-guide.md

 - Remote RPC client disassociated and other memory errors.
 - Poor performance when reading and writing datasets.

-Check to make sure you are caching the data (`df.cache()`) before transforming, reading, or writing the data.
-When executing code in notebooks with tranformations before an action, such as `fit()`, `df.cache()` can greatly improve notebook performance.
-Using `df.cache()` before reading and writing a dataset ensures that the transformations are only executed a single time instead of multiple times.
+Check to make sure you are caching the data (`df.cache()`) before writing the data.
+When executing code in notebooks, using `df.cache()` before an action such as `fit()` can greatly improve notebook performance.
+Using `df.cache()` before writing a dataset ensures that the transformations are only executed a single time instead of multiple times.

 ## [!DNL Docker Hub] limit restrictions in Data Science Workspace